Best Crime Games for PS5 & PS4

 Are any crime games suitable for kids?

 Most crime games are rated Mature for violence and mature themes.
-The exception on this list is Sly 2: Band of Thieves, a cartoon master-thief platformer rated Everyone 10+ and the best family-friendly pick.
+The exception on this list is Sly 2: Band of Thieves, a cartoon master-thief platformer rated Everyone 10+, included with PS Plus Premium and the best family-friendly pick.
 Always check the ESRB rating on each game's detail page before buying for younger players.

 How is this crime games list ranked?

 This is an editorially curated list.
-Games are hand-picked for genuine crime gameplay — gangster, mafia, heist, noir and underworld experiences — and ordered by overall quality using player ratings and critic scores.
+Games are hand-picked for genuine crime gameplay, covering gangster, mafia, heist, noir and underworld experiences, and ordered by overall quality using player ratings and critic scores.
 Games that only use a crime backdrop without the gameplay are deliberately excluded.